ntjennings1/seeds/python/examples/10people/README.md

-# Alikes
+# Operations

-This seventh example will organize similar list elements into smaller groups.
+This tenth example will utilize the concept of encapsulation.

 ## Usage